Julcatan/Election_Results-102021/README.md

    - f"-------------------------\nLargest residential district Turnout: {winning_county}\n-------------------------\n"

-   Even though the script will run without modification of the variable names it would be good to change the names of the variables to reflect the new purpose.
+   Even though the script will run without modification of the variable names it would be good to change the names of these as well to reflect the new purpose.

 -  Another example would be to modify the script slighlty to pull data source files that are in a different format, for example an excel file or url.
    This part of the script that imports and reads the file would need to be adjusted: